escidoc/escidoc-core-admin/doc/readme.txt

         - Modify admin-tool.properties to define the database values
           - Values for existing database (source)
           - Values for new database (target)
+          Note: source and target database MUST NOT be the same database, as some tables have to be dropped an recreated using data in the source database during the migration step.

         - Execute
             - java -jar eSciDocCoreAdmin.jar db-migration